How to Hold Yourself to the Highest Version of YouAug 27, 2021

 Don't expect too much.

-Expectations are not inherently bad but holding on to them too much can do more harm than good to you.
+Expectations are not inherently wrong but holding on to them too much can do more harm than good to you.
 Also, having very high expectations beyond what you are capable of can lead to frustrations.
 A better thing to do is to set goals that are realistic and attainable.
-Make goals that can be accomplished in a short time span so that the feeling of success comes more easily to you, and there's that sense of accomplishment that you are going somewhere in your life.
+Make goals that you can accomplish quickly so that the feeling of success comes more easily to you, and there's that sense of accomplishment that you are going somewhere in your life.
 You won't be overwhelmed, and your self-confidence can build up this way.

 You must be willing to change.